privacysandbox/privacy-sandbox-demos/services/home/docs/demos/retargeting-remarketing.md

 ### Prerequisites

-- Chrome > v107
+- Chrome > v107 (Open chrome://version to look up your current version)
-- Enable Privacy Sandbox APIs
+- Enable Privacy Sandbox APIs (Open chrome://settings/privacySandbox to enable this setting)
-- Clear your browsing history before you run one of the demo scenario below
+- Clear your browsing history before you run one of the demo scenario below (Open chrome://settings/clearBrowserData to delete your browsing history)

 ### User Journey #1